 A study of the nature and causes of various forms of illegal activity.
-Emphasis is given to the role of social factors in the genesis of deviant motivation and to the question of how this motivation comes to be expressed as crime and delinanalyzed through the contexts of history, globalism, theory, quency.
+Emphasis is given to the role of social factors in the genesis of deviant motivation and to the question of how this motivation comes to be expressed as crime and delinquency.
 Crosslisted with CJ 2503.
 Prerequisite: SOC 1113.